Kungger-git/CovidMonitor/README.md

 # install the requirements
 ```$ python3 -m pip install -r requirements.txt```

+# Contributing
+It would be nice if you could submit your ideas on how and what
+you can do to improve this beginner project.

 Grabs every Case, Deaths, Recoveries Status from each country/continent.
 This Program scrapes the site of https://www.worldometers.info/coronavirus/